mikependon/RepoDB.NET/pages/classes/baserepository.md

 ---
-layout: navpage
+layout: default
 sidebar: classes
 title: "BaseRepository"
 description: "A base class that is being used to implement an entity-based repositories."
 permalink: /class/baserepository
 tags: [repodb, class, baserepository, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
+parent: Classes
 ---

 # BaseRepository

+---

 This is the base class of all entity-based repository classes.
 It accepts 2 generic types, the model type and the connection type.
-It also use the [DbRepository](/class/dbrepository) as the underlying controlling repository.
+It uses the [DbRepository](/class/dbrepository) as the underlying controlling repository.

-#### Use-Cases
+### Use-Cases

-You should use this class if you wish to work with table-specific operations.
+You should inherit this class if you wish to create a repository that meant for processing a single entity model/table only.

-#### How to Implement?
+### How to Implement?

 Let us say you have a table named `[dbo].[Person]` and a class named `Person`.
 Then, you can implement the repository with complete methods like below.